An Arresting Museum

 It was rather eerie, because, like so many of my adventures, I was the only person in the museum, except for the lady who checked me in.
 I made sure not to accidentally lock myself in a cell, not to mention no one had read me my Miranda rights.

-Walking outside from the cell area, there are vintage police cars (photo courtesy of the museum…it was partially hidden the day I was there), a police helicopter…
+Upon walking outside from the cell area, there are vintage police cars (photo courtesy of the museum, it was partially hidden the day I was there).
+A police helicopter…

 …and a vehicle for someone who does a job that I hope they receive extra hazard pay.